-Who can use PLAYfun: Since PLAYfun involves the assessment of specific skills, the evaluator must have some education in movement and motion analysis.
-This could include NCCP-certified coaches, exercise professionals, physiotherapists, athletic therapists or other sport and recreation practitioners.
-These individuals must have the knowledge to accurately assess the child's technique, and must be able to identify gaps in the child's development when assessing each task.
-For a parent: PLAYfun provides a thorough assessment of your child's skills and abilities.
-By having a trained professional assess your child using PLAYfun, you will gain insight into your child's strengths, weaknesses and physical development.
-Use this information to create goals and track improvement.
+Who can use PLAYfun: Since PLAYfun involves the observation of specific skills, the evaluator must have some education in movement and motion analysis.
+This could include trained physical education specialists and trained physical literacy observers, NCCP-certified coaches, exercise professionals, physiotherapists, athletic therapists or other sport and recreation practitioners.
+These individuals must have the knowledge to accurately assess the child's technique, and must be able to identify gaps in the child's development when observing each task.